abhi1345/recommendation-systems/README.md

 ## The Code
 The following five types of recommendation systems are implemented, with each in a different script file:
-### Popularity-based recommendation
-Recommends items based on how 'popular' they are (impersonal).
+1. Popularity-based recommendation: Recommends items based on how 'popular' they are (impersonal).
-### Correlation-based recommendation
-Recommends items based on Pearson correlation between another from previous user ratings.
+2. Correlation-based recommendation: Recommends items based on Pearson correlation between another from previous user ratings.
-### Classification-based collaborative filter
-Uses logistic regression to give personalized recommendation.
+3. Classification-based collaborative filter: Uses logistic regression to give personalized recommendation.
-### Model-based collaborative filter
-Build model from user ratings, make recommendations from model.
+4. Model-based collaborative filter: Build model from user ratings, make recommendations from model.
-### Content-based recommendation
-Recommends items based on feature similarity.
+5. Content-based recommendation: Recommends items based on feature similarity.
 Uses kNN.

 ## System API
 Each recommendation system uses the following interface: